omerk/docs.electrolama.com/docs/radio-docs/flash-cc-bsl.md

 <p class="warn">⚠️ <b>WARNING:</b> It is crucial that you download the correct firmware for your stick as using the wrong firmware will disable the BSL and you will need an external debugger / programmer to flash your stick again.
 Instructions for that can be found <a href="/radio-docs/advanced/flash-jtag/">here</a>.</p>

+<p class="info">ℹ️ Please note that if you are a zigpy/ZHA user, you might want to take a backup of your NVRAM data before updating your stick.
+Information on this can be found on the [zigpy-znp documentation](https://github.com/zigpy/zigpy-znp/blob/dev/TOOLS.md#backup-and-restore).</p>

 ## Erase device